abberdeen/circuitid-csharp/docs/PhoneInboundRuleActionsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new PhoneInboundRuleActionsApi(Configuration.Default);
-            var phoneinboundruleactions = new Phoneinboundruleactions(); // Phoneinboundruleactions | The JSON object that will be posted to the REST API endpoint.
+            var phoneinboundruleactionsCreateOrPatch = new PhoneinboundruleactionsCreateOrPatch(); // PhoneinboundruleactionsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetPhoneInboundRuleAction200Response result = apiInstance.CreatePhoneInboundRuleAction(phoneinboundruleactions);
+                GetPhoneInboundRuleAction200Response result = apiInstance.CreatePhoneInboundRuleAction(phoneinboundruleactionsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)